GuyBaele/SpreadGL/README.md

 Main development repository and webpage for spread.gl, hosting installation files, input data files, example output and tutorials for several visualisation examples.

 ## Dockerised Quick Installation
-Before starting, make sure you have already installed the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Before you start, please install the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-1. Download the code base on the docker branch, unzip it and enter this folder.
+1. Download the codebase on the docker branch, unzip it and enter this folder.
 2. Open a terminal in this directory and execute the following command to pull images and set up a container for them.
    To restart the container after exiting, rerun this command in the terminal of the same directory.
 ```